-Among the most effective provider-oriented alerts has been the use of clinical decision support . . . delivered through the [electronic health record].
-In broad terms, [clinical decision support] provides clinicians with clinical knowledge and patient-related information, intelligently filtered or presented at appropriate times, to impact clinical decision-making to enhance patient care.
-246(p.
+Among the most effective provider-oriented alerts has been the use of clinical decision support . . . delivered through the [EHR].
+In broad terms, [clinical decision support] provides clinicians with clinical knowledge and patient-related information, intelligently filtered or presented at appropriate times, to impact clinical decision-making to enhance patient care.251(p.
 1806)

-However, the authors acknowledge that more research is needed and that clinical decision support approaches are only effective for patients who actually come in to the clinic.
+The authors acknowledge that more research is needed and that clinical decision support approaches are only effective for patients who actually come in to the clinic.